MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-m365-mesh.md

 ## Prerequisites

-Before deploying  Mesh, ensure that the following endpoints and firewall ports are allowed:

 [!INCLUDE [Include file for the immersive spaces in Mesh article](../../Includes/license-requirements-for-Mesh.md)]

 For help, see the [immersive spaces in mesh licensing Troubleshooting and FAQs](../../Resources/mesh-troubleshooting.md#what-are-the-license-requirements-for-immersive-spaces-in-mesh).